Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Nebraska and its opponents have combined to score more than 48 points in three of six games this season.
+- Nebraska has combined with its opponents to score more than 48 points in three of six games this season.

-- The two teams combine to score 56.3 points per game, 8.3 more than the over/under in this contest.
+- Saturday's over/under is 8.3 points lower than the two team's combined 56.3 points per game average.

-- This contest's total is 10.5 points above the 37.5 these two squads combine to surrender per game this season.
+- The 37.5 combined points per game that these two squads have allowed this season are 10.5 fewer than the 48 total in this contest.

 - Cornhuskers games this season feature an average total of 54.8 points, a number 6.8 points higher than Saturday's over/under.